How to avoid neck pain from computer use

 The researchers actually suggest that you purposefully scrunch your neck and push your head forward to experience what you shouldn’t do so that you will be more likely to catch yourself.

-The position to shoot for is with your head is aligned on top of your neck, as if held by an invisible thread from the ceiling.
+The position to shoot for is with your head aligned on top of your neck as if held by an invisible thread from the ceiling.
 It can also help to increase the font on your computer screen or wear reading glasses if your eyesight is contributing to the problem.
-Or, do what I do and use a standing desk so that not only is your computer at eye level and you’re not tempted to lean forward, you also spend less time sitting to improve your health.
+Or, do what I do and use a standing desk so that not only is your computer at eye level and you’re not tempted to lean forward, but you also spend less time sitting to improve your health.

 Sources: